 4. American University

-The MBA in Cybersecurity at American University is an online program, designed for career-seeking professionals, wanting to learn strategic management and communication skills to advance into leadership roles.
+The MBA in Cybersecurity at American University is an online program, designed for career-seeking professionals, want to learn strategic management and communication skills to advance into leadership roles.
 The MBA program will prepare students for leadership and financial analysis skills, building on operational effectiveness in the workplace.
-Courses will cover foundational business practices, and help students develop a business plan to success.
-Topics may include understanding time value of money concepts, cost concepts, and break-even analysis, as well as financial statements comprehension.
+Courses will cover foundational business practices, and help students develop a business plan to succeed.
+Topics may include understanding the time value of money concepts, cost concepts, and break-even analysis, as well as financial statement comprehension.
 On average, students will complete the program in 24 months.
 However, the program does offer a 12-month, 15-month, or 18-month track.
 There are 48 credits to complete the program; broken down as 13 core courses, 2 elective courses, and 2 in-person immersions.
 According to the U.S. News & World Report, American University’s MBA program is among the top 25 online MBA programs with financial benefits available for veterans.